-Happily, it has been my experience that when first-time owners are presented with and are shown how to implement management techniques, they do better with their dogs.
+Happily, I’ve found that when first-time dog owners are given management skills and shown how to use them, they have a better relationship with their dogs.

 So welcome to the world of Thaddeus Munch!

-Since there really isn’t a definitive “how to” manual for the Tibetan Mastiff breed this new series of articles featuring our site’s new mascot are specifically designed and presented to owners so that counsel can be given for common everyday situations.
-Believe me.
-I don’t profess to have all the answers.
+Because there isn’t a clear “how-to” handbook for the Tibetan Mastiff breed, this new series of articles highlighting our site’s new mascot is intended and provided to owners so that advice may be given for ordinary circumstances.
+Believe me when I say that.
+I don’t claim to be an expert on everything.

-But when it comes to giving counsel to the public about any breed I have come to believe that an owner can only do his best to control his own behavior and that of his dog.
+However, when it comes to giving public advice on any breed, I’ve come to believe that an owner can only do his best to regulate his own and his dog’s conduct.

 It may be that your dog proves the exception to the rule when it comes to any given strategy, but the following articles are intended to help owners understand basic guardian characteristics and to give specific management strategies to correct many common behavioral problems.

-I do not breed any other breeds and can’t speak to their behavior or the expectations an owner may have of them.
-With close to 15 years of living with and learning about the breed, it is merely far easier for this breeder to advise as to the likely reaction and outcome of any scenario from the Tibetan Mastiff perspective.
+I don’t breed any other breeds, so I can’t comment on their behavior or what an owner may expect of them.
+With nearly 15 years of experience living with and learning about the TM, it is significantly easier for this breeder to predict the Tibetan Mastiff’s expected reaction and outcome in any scenario.

 While your TM can do a wonderful job alerting you to visitors and changes around your home, he is not an electronic security system that you can program to turn on and off.
 Some do’s and dont’s for managing at-home guardian behaviours.

 Is your TM acting up around company in your home?
 This article addresses common issues and offers practical socializing strategies.